anj034542-star/AADS/README.md

 Module 4:We added a tracking ID to the user dashboard to help users quickly find their documents.
 By using the tracking ID provided by the system, users can easily search for their files.
 However, if the user enters an incorrect tracking ID—even with just one wrong letter or number—the system will display a message indicating that no tracking ID was found.

 Module 5:In this module, we created a new admin dashboard.
 Unlike the office dashboards, this does not include approval or decline functionality.
 Instead, it provides filtering options such as Date, Status, and User.
 It also can generate reports and export them in PDF or Excel format, this can also act as a inventory since it can see all the document that the users upload to the offices.

+Here is the link of our vercel to try the system. https://aads-tau.vercel.app/login